rdkcentral/firebolt-apis/requirements/specifications/metrics/media-metrics.md

 The `mediaSeeking` API **SHOULD** be called when an "intent to seek" occurs, e.g. the user or the app's business logic initiats a seek.

+The `mediaSeeking` API **SHOULD** be called for each user intention to seek, even those that may be ignored or cancelled due to rapid successive user interactions.

 The `target` value **SHOULD** be a number greater than 0 and less than 1 denoting the percent of the content intended to seek to, if the duration of the content is static and known, e.g. VOD content.

 The `target` value **SHOULD** be an integer number of secionds from 1 to 86400 denoting the number of seconds from the "beginning" of the content intended to seek to, if the duration of the content is dynamic or not known, e.g. live content.